German Shepherd Now

 What is the most expensive health problem commonly associated with the breed?

 Cancer treatment tends to be the most expensive single condition, often exceeding $10,000 with surgery, chemotherapy, and follow-up care.
-Bilateral hip replacement ($7,000–$14,000 total) and emergency bloat surgery ($4,000–$10,000) are in the same range.
+Hip replacement runs $5,600–$10,000+ per hip and is frequently bilateral, and emergency bloat surgery is an estimated $5,000–$7,000+.
 Chronic conditions like EPI can also accumulate significant costs over time, even though the monthly outlay is lower.
 Consult your veterinarian for cost estimates specific to your dog’s situation.

 At what age do health problems typically appear in this breed?

 It varies by condition.
 Panosteitis tends to appear in puppies (5–18 months).
 Hip and elbow dysplasia symptoms often emerge between 6 months and 2 years.
 EPI typically develops between ages 1 and 5.
 Allergies commonly start between 1 and 3 years.
-Degenerative myelopathy and cancer are more commonly seen in dogs over 7–8 years old.
+Degenerative myelopathy, cancer, and epilepsy are more commonly seen in dogs over 7–8 years old.
 This spread across the lifespan is part of why ongoing financial planning matters.

 Can I reduce my dog’s risk of these health problems?